samzhang111/samzhang111.github.io/_posts/2019-01-26-cylinder-ellipse.md

     - "/css/mathbox.css"
 ---

-Here's an interactive WebGL-ification of the visual diagram that goes along with the proof of the elementary fact that the cross-section of a cylinder is an ellipse:
+Here's an interactive visual diagram to accompany the proof of the elementary fact that the cross-section of a cylinder is an ellipse:

 <div id="cylinder" style="width:600px;height:600px;margin-right:auto"></div>

 [Full screen version](/html/fullscreen/cylinder).

-I was inspired to make this when I saw the diagram below in [Geometry and the Imagination](https://www.maa.org/press/maa-reviews/geometry-and-the-imagination).
+I was inspired to make this when I saw this illustration in [Geometry and the Imagination](https://www.maa.org/press/maa-reviews/geometry-and-the-imagination).

 <img src="/images/hilbert-cylinder.png" align='right'/>